Epoch: Pioneering Self-Management in High-Tech Manufacturing

 Customer Centricity Enabled by Decentralization

-In the above example a PM (Program Manager) calls for formation of CI cells to address New Project Implementation.
-The formation of CI cells can also come into effect, when there is a quality issue, process improvement or other consultative decisions need to be made.
+In the above example, a PM (Program Manager) calls for the formation of CI cells to address New Project Implementation.
+The formation of CI cells can also come into effect when there is a quality issue, process improvement or other consultative decisions need to be made.

 This level of flexibility allows Epoch to tailor their services precisely, offering bespoke solutions that meet or exceed customer expectations.
 By enabling teams to take ownership of customer-focused projects, Epoch ensures that decision-making is both rapid and informed, leading to higher customer satisfaction and more innovative solutions.